3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 1. Make sure there is a blank line *before the open tag*, otherwise it may cause the format problem.
+2. Use plain text within a custom element.

 **Code Sample:**
  ```